seregazhuk/seregazhuk.github.io_old/_posts/2016-04-19-php-interface-abstract-class.md

 One of the most popular questions on the interview is *"What is the difference in interfaces and abstract classes?"*.
-So let's see the differenece.
+So let's see the difference.

 ## Interfaces
 Before getting into theory, let's refresh in memory how an *interface* is defined: